How to Create Reports with Power BI Service

 What is Microsoft Power BI?

 Power BI is a business intelligence solution from Microsoft that allows users to create dynamic reports and dashboards with little effort.
-It helps teams uncover actionable, hidden insights in any data source.
+It helps teams uncover actionable insights hidden in any data source.

 Getting Started with Power BI Reports